thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ## Engaging in Internal Discussions

-As both a Delegate and a member of WCA Staff, you will be receiving emails not directly related to your competitions or your local community, such as other Delegate reports, requests for feedback on new iterations of the regulations, and more.
+As both a Delegate and a member of WCA Staff, you will be receiving emails not directly related to your competitions or your local community, such as other Delegate reports, requests for feedback on new iterations of the Regulations, and more.
 You may participate in these discussions as much or as little as you wish.
 If you choose to engage in these discussions, keep the following in mind:

 - Be professional and respectful.
 - Other regions have different cultures and ways of running competitions, so what works in one region does not necessarily work everywhere.